Flekay/The-Farmer-Was-Replaced/movement/wrapping_shortest_path/README.md

 - `navi_to_dict.py` is generally not recommended anymore due to the increased cost of using dictionaries.
 - `navi_to_deltalist.py` is currently the most efficient choice for most scenarios.
 - Most functions allow you to pass current position as an argument to increase performance even more.
+- All movement functions that use precomputed data (such as lookup tables or path maps) require you to call `module.update()` whenever the world size changes.
+The only exception is `move_to.py`, which does not use precomputed data and does not require updates.